 If you are on medicines that increase the amount of insulin in your body, be sure you know how to treat low blood sugar.

 According to the Mayo Clinic, some children with type 2 diabetes may not show any symptoms, while others do.
-Therefore, you should talk to your child’s doctor if they have any of the risk factors — even if they are not showing the common symptoms.
+You should talk to your child’s doctor if your child has any of the risk factors—even if they are not showing the common symptoms.